Semiclassical and quantum shell-structure calculations of the moment of inertia: Introduction

-It appears only natural to use the semiclassical POT in connection with the cranking model which is, indeed, of semiclassical nature because the collective rotation of the nuclear many-body systems is described there as a classical transformation from the laboratory to the body-fixed coordinate system, rotating around the former with fixed angular velocity \cite{BM75,RS80}.
-Using this semiclassical picture, one can reduce the complex problem of the rotation of a many-body system to a much simpler diagonalization of an effective mean-field Hamiltonian in the rotating frame.
-In the semiclassical limit of large particle numbers $N$, one can neglect the energy distances between nearest-neighbor quantum states.
-In this limit the energy spectrum of the unperturbed Hamiltonian (in the absence of rotations) can be considered as quasi-continuous, and, therefore, any finite rotational excitations could never be considered as small as compared with the distances between non perturbative neighboring levels $D$, thus violating the condition of applicability of the quantum perturbation expansion (QPE).
-At this point it should be clearly pointed out that there is nothing magical about the Inglis cranking formula.
-This formula being founded on stationary perturbation theory, it clearly has its limitations which causes this approximation to simply fail whenever the conditions of its application are not gathered.
-We will therefore, in contrast to Ref.\ \cite{PF75}, avoid to use the well-known Inglis cranking formula \cite{In54} based on the QPE approximation.
-Nevertheless we shall use what is called in Ref.\ \cite{PF75} the ``rigid body expression'' \be\l{MIGRB} \Theta \approx \Theta_{\rm GRB}=m\int \d\r~ r_{\perp}^2 \; \rho(\r)~, \ee which is found to constitute the main contribution to the moment of inertia at the nuclear equilibrium deformations.
-Here $m$ is the nucleon mass, $r_{\perp}$ the distance between a given point $\r$ of the nucleus and the rotation axis.
-Since $\rho(\r)$ is here the full one-body quantum particle-number density, this MI expression goes beyond the classical (rigid body) MI, and will therefore be called below ``{\it generalized rigid-body} (GRB) MI''.
-According to the SCM \cite{St67,BD72,PF75}, $\tilde{\rho}$ in this expression is a smooth density and $\delta \rho(\r)$ its shell correction.
-It is obviously this shell component $\delta \rho(\r)$ which determines the MI shell correction at the equilibrium deformation, $\delta\Theta \approx \delta \Theta_{\rm GRB}$.
-To avoid any possible misunderstanding that could arise by mixing up the quantum MI $\Theta_{\rm GRB}$ with its classical (rigid body) counterpart that would be defined through the classical density of the Thomas-Fermi model, we introduce Eq.\ (\ref{MIGRB}) through another approach based on the concept of a statistical equilibrium rotation with a GRB moment of inertia $\Theta_{\rm GRB}$ \cite{LLv5} (see Refs.~\cite{MG17,MG14,GM15,GM16,MS10}).
-The concept of a statistical equilibrium rotation implies in fact a consistency condition in the sense that the average angular momentum is just the one of the collective rotation of the nuclear body in the absence of any inconsistent contribution, coming e.g.\ from the s.p.\ motion, as this has been explained in detail for the case of a harmonic oscillator mean field in Refs.\ \cite{BM75,MS10}.
-Eq.\ (\ref{MIGRB}) that is statistically accounting for the consistent collective rotational motion, even in cases where the QPE is no longer applicable, is in fact also perfectly suited to be used in the framework of the NPPOT approximation with a semiclassical particle density $\rho$, which is the NPPOT sum of a smooth part $\tilde{\rho}$ and shell components $\delta \rho$. \\[ -2.0ex]
+In contrast to the QPE approach of Ref.\ \refcite{PF75}, we will therefore avoid to use the well-known Inglis cranking formula \cite{In54} based on the QPE, but shall use instead another approach based on the concept of a statistical equilibrium rotation \cite{LLv5} with a {\it generalized rigid-body} (GRB) moment of inertia $\Theta_{\rm GRB}$ (see also Refs.\ \citen{MG17,GM15,MS10}) \be\l{MIGRB} \Theta \approx \Theta_{\rm GRB}=m\int \d\r~ r_{\perp}^2 \; \rho(\r)~, \ee which is found to constitute the main contribution to the moment of inertia at nuclear equilibrium deformations.
+Here $m$ is the nucleon mass and $r_{\perp}$ the distance between a given point $\r$ of the nucleus and the rotation axis.
+Since $\rho(\r)$ is here the full one-body quantum particle-number density, this MI expression goes beyond the classical (rigid body) MI.
+According to the SCM \cite{St67,BD72,PF75}, one has $\rho(\r) = \tilde{\rho}(\r) + \delta \rho(\r)$ in Eq.\ (\ref{MIGRB}), where $\tilde{\rho}$ is a smooth density and $\delta \rho(\r)$ its shell correction.
+It is obviously this shell component $\delta \rho(\r)$ which determines the MI shell correction $\delta\Theta \approx \delta \Theta_{\rm GRB}$ at the equilibrium deformation.
+To avoid any possible misunderstanding that could arise by confusing the quantum MI $\Theta_{\rm GRB}$ with its classical (rigid body) counterpart that would be defined through the classical density of the Thomas-Fermi model, we introduced the GRB moment of inertia $\Theta_{\rm GRB}$ of Eq.\ (\ref{MIGRB}) through the quantum particle density $\rho(\r)$ (see Refs.\ \citen{MG17,GM15,MS10}).
+The concept of a statistical equilibrium rotation implies in fact a consistency condition in the sense that the average angular momentum is just the one of the collective rotation of the nuclear body in the absence of any inconsistent contribution, coming e.g.\ from s.p.\ motion, as this has been explained in detail for the case of a harmonic oscillator mean field in Refs.\ \citen{BM75} and \citen{MS10}.
+Eq.\ (\ref{MIGRB}) that is statistically accounting for the consistent collective rotational motion, even in cases where the QPE is no longer applicable, is in fact also perfectly suited to be used in the framework of the ISPMR with a semiclassical particle density $\rho$, which is the ISPM sum of a smooth part $\tilde{\rho}$ and a shell component $\delta \rho$. \\[ -2.0ex]